Cate Blanchett – Woollahra, Sydney. 1994

 Framed: $6,500

-Museum-quality hardwood frame with archival mount board and UV-protective glazing - handcrafted to conservation standards to ensure long-term stability and colour integrity.
-Each frame is produced using acid-free materials, sealed to protect against dust and humidity, and finished to gallery specifications for both private and institutional display.
+Museum-quality hardwood frame with archival mount board and UV-protective glazing, handcrafted to conservation standards to ensure long-term stability and colour integrity.
+Produced using acid-free materials, sealed against dust and humidity, and finished to gallery specifications.
 Ready to hang.

 Unframed: $4,500